Checkmarx/kics/docs/configuration-file.md

   "minimal": false,
   "no-color": false,
   "no-progress": false,
-  "output-formats": "formats the result will be exported", "output-path": "directory path to store result in output formats", "path": "path to file or directory to scan", "payload-path": "file path to store source internal representation in JSON format",
+  "output-formats": "formats in which the result will be exported", "output-path": "directory path to store result in output formats", "path": "path to file or directory to scan", "payload-path": "file path to store source internal representation in JSON format",